Tips to Save Time at Your Next Visit to the Eye Doctor

 - Preparing for an eye exam often means having a clear understanding of your vision insurance or medical insurance policy.
 Do you know what it covers?
 As you wait, ask our staff to review and explain the details of your plan.

 When You Need an Urgent Eye Exam

 If you are experiencing any pain or uncomfortable symptoms that need to be examined and treated urgently, tell us about it when you book your eye exam!
 It is essential that we know precisely what is going on with your vision.
-Our Family Eye Center staff is trained and experienced in identifying severe problems that need immediate attention.
+Our Family Eye & Laser staff is trained and experienced in identifying severe problems that need immediate attention.
 In the event of an eye emergency, we will squeeze you in for an urgent eye exam.

 Come Prepared - What to Bring to Your Eye Exam:

 __ Your medical insurance card (it is different than vision insurance) and identification card (i.e. driver's license)

 __ Any eyedrops you regularly use

 __ If you would like computer glasses, measure the distance between the computer screen and your eyes.

 __ If you are a new patient and wear contact lenses, bring in the contact lens packaging or boxes with contact lens brand, power and base curve (BC).

 __ If you ran out and do not know your power, call your previous office and ask them to fax/email it to us.